-As of spring 2017, the City has completed approximately 285 miles of on-street bikeways and 57 miles of off-street trails.
+As of spring 2020, the City has completed approximately 396 miles of on-street bikeways and 60 miles of

 We actively seek grant funds to support implementation of bikeways and related programs.
 The Department also seeks opportunities to maximize resources, such as coordinating our citywide bikeway implementation with our pavement maintenance program.

 What are these electric scooters I see on streets and sidewalks in San Jose?

 Under state law, these are called "motorized scooters."
 They generally have two small wheels, a platform to stand on, and a small electric motor. (